Roelanb/d3-excelgrid/sqlrest/vibecoding/instructions.md

 Refactor the generated API.
 The GET should only support pagination.
 Add an overall endpoint that exposes thelist of objects that can be selected.

+dotnet run --launch-profile LocalVm

+Add an endpoint to the sqlrest api that returns the list of fields (name, type, nullable, etc.) of a table.

+Update the sqlrest api to support views and stored procedures.
+/api/views               -- lists all views
+/api/stored-procedures   -- lists all stored procedures

+Stored procedures should be executed with parameters.

+Only allow GET for views and stored procedures.
+Stored procedures should be executed with parameters.
+Stored procedures can return multiple result sets.